usagov/usagov-2021/README.md

     docker compose up
     ```
     Wait until messages stop scrolling by; the final message will probably be a message from node saying "Starting 'watch-sass' ..."
-3. Open your browser and go to `localhost` (no port number needed).
+3. Open your browser and go to [http://localhost](http://localhost) (no port number needed).
 Initially, this will show an empty Drupal site.

 **Note:** You should see logging messages in the terminal as the site loads.
 This may take a minute.

 ### Database Setup